ganeshbahire01/BackendBigCircle/README.md

 <h1 align="center">Books-Shop Backend - Assignment 1</h1>

-<h2 align="center">Books Shop is E- Book reading platfor where we can pick any book and read it after reaading you can remove it from list</h2>
+<h2 align="center">Books Shop is E- Book reading platfor where we can pick any book and read it after reaading you can remove it from list main Task is to Create API for login Signup Add Book or Remove book</h2>

 <br />
 <p align="center">